Masahiro Tanaka: 2019

 Due to Luis Severino's rotator cuff injury, the Yankees tapped Tanaka for his fourth Opening Day start on March 28, 2019.
 The start gave him the record for most Opening Day starts by a Japanese pitcher with four, passing Hideo Nomo.
 Tanaka would pitch 5 2/3 innings, allowing 6 hits and 2 runs while striking out 5 in the Yankees 7–2 win vs the Orioles.
 This was Tanaka's first opening day victory.
 On 17 June Tanaka threw a complete game two-hit shutout and made 10 strikeouts in the Yankees’ 3–0 victory against Rays on Monday evening at Yankee Stadium.
 On June 29, against the Red Sox at London Stadium, Tanaka allowed 6 runs in the first inning, and was lifted after 2 outs.
 It was the first time in his career that he could not complete an inning while starting, but nevertheless, the Yankees won 17–13.
 On July 6, Tanaka was named to the 2019 Major League Baseball All-Star Game as an injury replacement for Toronto Blue Jays pitcher Marcus Stroman.

-July 25 against the Red Sox turned out to be Tanaka's worst outing in professional baseball, as he allowed 7 runs in the first inning and 5 more in the third inning, bringing his total to 12 runs, the most he allowed in a single start, while only retiring 10 hitters (4 strikeouts).
+July 25 against the Red Sox turned out to be Tanaka's worst outing in professional baseball, as he allowed 7 runs in the first inning and 5 more in the fourth inning, bringing his total to 12 runs, the most he allowed in a single start, while only retiring 10 hitters (4 strikeouts).
 It was also the most earned runs allowed by a Yankees pitcher since 1923.

 Tanaka allowed one run over five innings in the 2019 ALDS.
 In Game 1 of the 2019 ALCS, Tanaka allowed one hit over six innings against the Astros.
 On October 24, Tanaka underwent right elbow surgery to remove bone spurs.